sergioaten/msteams-notifications/README.md

   with:
     webhook: ${{ secrets.MSTEAMS_WEBHOOK }}
     sections: |
-      - text: This is a test with a test section
+      - text: This is a test with a custom section
         facts:
           - name: This is a test fact nº1
             value: This is the value nº1